seatrips/LWF-pm2-guide/README.md

 ```
 ### keymetrics

-When using "monitor for the first time you will get the question to register on keymetrics
+When using "pm2 monitor" for the first time you will get the question to register on keymetrics
 ```
     __ __                          __       _
    / //_/__  __  ______ ___  ___  / /______(_)_________